Accommodations & Services

 Through the Academic Advancement Center's (AAC) TutorReferral System, peer tutors are available for many undergraduate courses.
 Students who are registered with SAS are eligible to receive up to four hours of tutoring per class each week, a service paid for by the AAC in conjunction with SAS staff.
 Please note that the AAC cannot guarantee the availability of tutors for all requests.
 However, every effort will be made to secure a qualified peer tutor.

 The Office of Transportation and Parking manages the CATCAB, Ohio University's shuttle service for persons with permanent or temporary disabilities.
-Students registered with SAS who have need for transportation will be approved as riders for CATCAB.
-In order to maintain eligibility for this service, riders must follow the policy and procedures for CATCAB available on the CATCAB website.
+Students registered with SAS who have a need for transportation will be approved as riders for CATCAB.
+In order to maintain eligibility for this service, riders must follow the policy and procedures for CATCAB available on the CATCAB web page.

 Accessible parking is available on campus and is managed by the Office of Transportation and Parking Services in consultation with SAS.
 All parking on campus requires the purchase of an appropriate Ohio University permit.
 Accessible parking requires a valid State-issued Parking Placard to be registered with Transportation and Parking.
 For full information on purchasing your permit and registering your placard, please go to parking services.